Arroz Moro (Cuban Black Beans and Rice)

 • Unlike most recipes, we won’t drain the black beans.
 The liquid gets added to the rice instead!

-Add the rice, black beans (including the liquid), water, and salt to the saucepan.
-Bring the mixture to a boil, then reduce heat to low, cover, and let cook for 20 minutes.
+2. Add the black beans, rice, and water.
+Bring to a boil, cover, and let cook for 20 minutes.

 What type of rice is best for Arroz Moro?